-In what looked like a miniature pilot-boat, Billy and Martin were rapidly approaching in the distance.
+As the Fleetwood promenade began to resemble a thin line in the distance, in what looked like a miniature pilot-boat, Billy and Martin could be seen rapidly approaching in the distance.

-By this time Jamila was at full pelt, ploughing an nice frothy white furrow up the Fleetwood channel toward the Fairway Buoy.
-But in spite of the awesome wind power provided by mother nature and Jamila’s willingness to respond to it, Billy was in the process of earning his new nickname Billy Wizz by catching up fast.
-Sat at the helm beaming from ear to ear, he overhauled the sailing boat, with Martin looking on vaguely embarrassed at the ease of it all.
+By this time Jamila was at full pelt, ploughing an nice frothy white furrow down the Fleetwood channel toward the Fairway Buoy.
+But in spite of mother nature’s awesome power pushing at the sails, and the boat’s willingness to respond, Billy was nevertheless catching rapidly and was in the process of earning his new nickname Billy Wizz.
+He could be seen sitting at the helm of his fast fishing boat, beaming from ear to ear, as he approached and soon overhauled the sailing boat.
+His crew member Martin was stood in the stern holding on tight looking vaguely embarrassed at the ease of it all.

 A photo session then took place.
 Both Skippers tried to out do each other with clever artistically framed camera shots, as if both boats were the iconic ‘Christine Keeler’ in the buff on a back to front chair.

 To the sound of a few farewell hoots of Billy’s ship’s horn, Jamila continued her long march out into the ocean, and the miniature pilot-boat, with a fuel gauge needle rapidly heading south, calved a long turn creating a fanfare of spray and spume and headed back to safer waters.